Taft Gardens & nature Preserve

 Aloe Garden

 With a focus on South African species, this garden features a vast collection of aloe plants, some reaching impressive heights of 8 to 12 feet.
-From mid-winter to early spring, the collection comes alive with striking red, yellow, pink, and orange blooms in stunning spiral patterns that attract a variety of pollinators, including hummingbirds, bees, and butterflies.
-Guests will find a number of interesting varieties, such as the Aloe ferox, known for its fierce-looking spines and towering flower stalks.
-Other notable plants include Aloe speciosa, with its stunning pink-to-green gradients and distinctive way its flowers tilt to one side, and Aloe arborescens, a beautiful and fire-resistant succulent.
+From mid-winter to early spring, the collection comes alive with striking red, yellow, pink, and orange blooms with spiral patterns that attract a variety of pollinators, including hummingbirds, bees, and butterflies.
+Guests will find a number of interesting varieties, such as the Aloe ferox (Asphodelaceae), known for its fierce-looking spines and towering flower stalks.
+Other notable plants include Aloe speciosa (Asphodelaceae), with its stunning pink and green markings and distinctive way its flowers tilt to one side, and Kniphofia (Asphodelaceae), which have long, narrow, arching, grass-like leaves and stunning gradients.

 Lily Grove Lawn

 Nestled in the center of our cultivated gardens is this beloved lawn area shaded by majestic, old-growth oak trees.
-The grove provides a serene backdrop for professional photoshoots, picnics, and is, most notably, a premier wedding location at Taft.
-It is also a key transition point, situated at the juncture of the South African and Australian Gardens, where you can see the whimsical South African cabbage trees (Cussonia) on one side and stately Australian grass trees (Xanthorrhoea) on the other.
-This elegant space is adorned with Natal lilies (Clivia) and calla lilies (Zantedeschia) from March through May, making it a perfect spot for a springtime ceremony.
+The Lily Grove Lawn provides a serene backdrop for professional photoshoots, picnics, and is, most notably, a premier wedding location at Taft.
+It is also a key transition point, situated at the juncture of the South African and Australian Gardens, where you can see the whimsical South African Cabbage Trees (Cussonia) on one side and stately Western Australian Grass Trees (Xanthorrhoeaceae) on the other.
+This elegant space is adorned with Clivia Miniata (Amaryllidaceae) and Calla Lilies (Arums) from March through May, making it a perfect spot for ceremonies.

 AUSTRALIAN GARDEN

-Designed by Jo O’Connell of Australian Native Plants Nursery in nearby Casitas Springs, this garden was established in the early 1990s.
+Designed by Jo O’Connell of Australian Native Plants Nursery in nearby Casitas Springs, this garden was established in the late 1980’s.
 Jo cultivated the collection by bringing seeds from Australia and gathering clippings of Australian plants already thriving in California.
-This section of Taft Gardens features a diverse range of drought-tolerant flora, including iconic species like grass trees (Xanthorrhoea) and the bulbous (and very huggable) Queensland bottle tree (Brachychiton rupestris), which produces striking purple flowers in the summer.
-Showcasing the extraordinary color and shapes of Banksia, Grevillea, Hakea, and Dryandra, as well as multiple varieties of bottlebrush (Myrtaceae), this garden attracts a wonderful variety of hummingbirds and other wildlife.
+This section of Taft Gardens features a diverse range of drought-tolerant flora, including iconic species like Western Australian Grass Trees (Xanthorrhoea) and the bulbous (and very huggable) Queensland Bottle Tree (Brachychiton rupestris), which produces striking purple flowers in the summer that fall to the ground and blanket our pathways.
+Showcasing the extraordinary color and shapes of Banksia, Grevillea, Hakea, and Dryandra, as well as multiple varieties of Bottlebrush (Myrtaceae), this garden attracts a wonderful variety of hummingbirds and other wildlife.